Acren/TetherDocs/docs/example-project.md

 # Example Project

-The example project contains various examples of different cable setups using Tether.
+The example project is available for engine versions 4.26 and newer, and contains various examples of different cable setups using Tether.

 import Tabs from '@theme/Tabs';